Tuition and Instructional Fees

 Setting Non-Standard Tuition

-The following considerations will be taken into account in the establishment and distribution of non-standard tuition fees and should be addressed in the proposal from the faculty or other academic unit, where applicable:
+The following factors will be considered in the establishment and distribution of non-standard tuition fees and should be included in the proposal from the faculty or academic unit, where applicable:

-- Demand – A proposal should include an estimate, supported by available evidence, of potential student enrolment demand for the program along with the employment demand for graduates of such a program and impact that such a program could have on the regional and national economy.
-It should also include an estimate of the number of new students to the program – particularly those who might otherwise not attend the University.
+- Demand – Proposals should include estimates of anticipated student enrolment, demand for the program, the employment demand or opportunities for graduates and regional and national economic impact.
+An estimate of the potential new students including those who might otherwise not attend the University should be included.

-- Fee description – The fee that is established for the program will be based on the program costs plus incentives and overhead costs.
-A proposal should include a plan for any phasing-in of students who are currently in the program, if any.
+- Fee description – The established fee will be based on the program costs plus incentives and overhead costs.
+Proposals should include phasing-in of students currently in the program, if applicable.

 - Institutional costs – The offering of a program that has a non-standard tuition fee may result in increased costs to various support units on campus (e.g. Student Affairs, Financial Services, Registrar’s Office, Faculty of Graduate Studies and Research).
 Such (overhead) costs should be estimated as a percentage of the non-standard tuition fee and will be allocated to the centre.